-1. The hearing was called at 9:15AM on 05 December 2022 via teleconference.
-2. The applicant, [REDACTED] as represented by [REDACTED] hereinafter referred to as "the landlord", participated in the hearing.
-The respondent, [REDACTED] hereinafter referred to as "the tenant", did not participate in the hearing.
-3. An affidavit of service was provided by the landlord (L#1) confirming that the tenant was served by registered mail on 19 October 2022.
-A review of the associated tracking number confirms that the package was received on 07 November 2022.
-4. The details of the claim were presented as a long standing month-to-month rental agreement operating since November 1990.
-Monthly rent is currently set at \$870.00 and a security deposit in the amount of \$200.00 was collected.
-A copy of the written rental agreement was not provided.
+1. The hearing was called at 2:00 PM on 03 April 2023 via teleconference.
+2. The applicant, [REDACTED] as represented by [REDACTED] hereinafter referred to as "the landlord" participated in the hearing.
+The respondent, [REDACTED], did not participate and was not represented at the hearing.
+3. The landlord submitted an affidavit of service (L#1) confirming that he served the tenant by registered mail, Canada post and to the door on 07 March 2023.
+A review of the tracking number provided confirms that this document was collected on 13 March 2023.
+4. The details of the claim were presented as an originally month-to-month rental agreement that started in October 2019 (L#3).
+Current rent is set at \$263.00 due at the first of the month, and a security deposit was not collected.
 5. In a proceeding under the Residential Tenancies Act, the applicant has the burden of proof.
 This means the applicant has the responsibility to prove that the outcome they are requesting should be granted.
 The standard of proof, in these proceedings, is referred to as the balance of probabilities which means the applicants have to establish that their account of events is more likely than not to have happened.